-CTOR offers full-time fellowship program with two different tracks: translational research and clinical orthodontics.
+CTOR offers a full-time fellowship program in translational research.
 The CTOR Fellowship gives clinicians from various backgrounds a solid training in the career of their choice.

 Our fellows include a group of clinicians/scientists from different countries and with a diverse background.
 After they complete the CTOR fellowship, some or our students follow further training in different specialties (orthodontics, pediatric dentistry, endodontics) or craniofacial research and enroll in PhD programs.